d3plus/d3plus-text/README.md

 <a name="box.ellipsis"></a>

 ### box.ellipsis([*value*])
-If *value* is specified, sets the ellipsis method to the specified function or string and returns this box generator.
+If *value* is specified, sets the ellipsis method to the specified function or string and returns this generator.
 If *value* is not specified, returns the current ellipsis method, which simply adds an ellipsis to the string by default.

 **Kind**: static method of <code>[box](#box)</code>